rdeepak2002/FruitMonitorServer/readme.md

 ## Important

-You have to also run https://github.com/rdeepak2002/FruitMonitorDevice and https://github.com/rdeepak2002/FruitMonitorWebApp for the entire service to be functional.
+You have to also run https://github.com/rdeepak2002/FruitMonitorDevice on the IoT device and host https://github.com/rdeepak2002/FruitMonitorWebApp for the entire service to be functional.